daniela-arias/Choose-to-live-better/README.md

 # Choose-to-live-better

 Have you ever wondered what it would be like to live in a new country?
 Do you not know which country would be right for you?
-You can see the presentation of this work by clicking [here]. (https://www.canva.com/design/DAEysfm50eY/g8Desl76rxgndJGAzwrPSQ/view?utm_content=DAEysfm50eY&utm_campaign=designshare&utm_medium=link&utm_source=shareyourdesignpanel)
+You can see the presentation of this work by clicking [here](https://www.canva.com/design/DAEysfm50eY/g8Desl76rxgndJGAzwrPSQ/view?utm_content=DAEysfm50eY&utm_campaign=designshare&utm_medium=link&utm_source=shareyourdesignpanel)

 ## Goal